asconix/rfcs/rfcs/0057-secrets-for-services.md

   Is it sufficient to just emit a warning?
 Should there be a "i know what I'm doing" flag?

 * One sidecart per secret? join multiple namespaces?
 Or one sidecart per scope?
-  I think one side-cart per secret could cause problems with shared tmp's between different services and thus be less isolated.
+  I think one side-car per secret could cause problems with shared tmp's between different services and thus be less isolated.

 # Future work